Diem (digital currency): History

-Morgan Beller started working on cryptocurrency and blockchain at Meta in 2017, and was initially the only person working on Meta's blockchain initiative.

-Meta vice president David A. Marcus moved from Facebook Messenger to a new blockchain division in May 2018.
+Morgan Beller started working on cryptocurrency and blockchain at Facebook in 2017, and was initially the only person working on Facebook's blockchain initiative.
+Facebook vice president David A. Marcus moved from Facebook Messenger to a new blockchain division in May 2018.
 First reports of Facebook planning a cryptocurrency, with Marcus in charge, emerged a few days later.
 By February 2019, there were more than 50 engineers working on the project.
 Confirmation that Facebook intended a cryptocurrency first emerged in May 2019.
 At this time it was known as "GlobalCoin" or "Facebook Coin".

 The project was formally announced on June 18, 2019, under the name Libra.
 The creators of the coin are listed as Morgan Beller, David Marcus and Kevin Weil (Novi's VP of Product).
 The first release was planned for 2020.

-On July 15, 2019, Facebook announced the currency will not launch until all regulatory concerns have been met and Libra has the "appropriate approvals".
+On July 15, 2019, Facebook announced the currency would not launch until all regulatory concerns had been met and Libra had the "appropriate approvals".
 On September 18, 2019, during a meeting with top Senate Democratic leaders, Mark Zuckerberg said that Libra would not be launched anywhere in the world without first obtaining approval from United States regulators.
-In October 2019 multiple companies left Libra Association: PayPal left on 4 October, eBay, Mastercard, Stripe, Visa and Mercado Pago followed on 11 October, and Booking Holdings on 14 October.
+In October 2019 multiple companies left Libra Association: PayPal left on October 4, eBay, Mastercard, Stripe, Visa and Mercado Pago followed on October 11, and Booking Holdings on October 14.

-According to a November 2020 report in the Financial Times, Libra will be launching a slimmed down plan that includes the cryptocurrency being a stablecoin backed by the US dollar rather than a multiple currency collection.
-The newspaper also reported that the cryptocurrency will now be called Diem, which is Latin for "day".
-In December 2020, Libra was rebranded as Diem, and Libra Association renamed Diem Association.
-As of December 2020, Diem Association has 27 members.

-In January 2022, it was reported that the Diem Association was winding down, with Diem’s assets being sold to the California based Silvergate Capital for a reported $200 million.
-Facebook was also reported to have planned to launch the token in the U.S. with it being issued by Silvergate although the Federal Reserve and the United States Department of the Treasury were not supportive of the project.
+According to a November 2020 report in the Financial Times, Libra would be launching a slimmed down plan that included the cryptocurrency being a stablecoin backed by the US dollar rather than a multiple currency collection.
+The newspaper also reported that the cryptocurrency would now be called Diem, which is Latin for "day".
+In December 2020, Libra was rebranded as Diem, and the Libra Association renamed Diem Association.
+As of December 2020, Diem Association had 27 members.
+In January 2022, it was reported that the Diem Association was winding down, with Diem's assets being sold to the California-based Silvergate Capital for a reported $200 million.
+Facebook was also reported to have planned to launch the token in the US with it being issued by Silvergate, although the Federal Reserve and the United States Department of the Treasury were not supportive of the project.
+In January 2023, Silvergate announced in their earnings call for Q4 2022 that they were writing down their entire investment in Diem.
+Silvergate Bank was shut down in March 2023.